ClaytonRitter/ClaytonRitter.github.io/basement.markdown

 ---
-layout: default
+layout: basement
 title: TheBasement
 permalink: /thebasement
 ---

-EY WELCOME TO THEBASEMENT
+EY WELCOME TO THEBASEMENT\

-THIS WHERE WE GET SHIT DONE
+THIS IS A NONVERBAL ZONE SHHHHHHH JUS VIBE

 [Go back home i dont like it here]({% link index.markdown %})